regular-life/OS-Assignments/Assignment-2/Ques3/README.md

      ```bash
       sudo insmod code.ko
      ```
    - The module has been loaded on the kernel.
+To verify, type the following on terminal:
+     ```bash
+     sudo lsmod
+     ```
    - Now, write the following command to see the module in action:
      ```bash
      sudo dmesg